Definition of Capital Lease

 - As capital lease payments are treated as debt, the debt-equity ratio becomes high, affecting the investors.

-- The responsibility of maintenance of asset is transferred to the lessee, which increases the cost.
+- The responsibility for maintenance of the asset is transferred to the lessee, which increases the cost.

-- It is possible that at the end of the lease period, the asset become absolute.
+- At the end of the lease period, the asset may become absolute.

 Conclusion

-It is the lease arrangement in which the lessor and lessee enter into an agreement for the use of an asset that almost covers the life of the asset.
+It is the lease arrangement in which the lessor and lessee enter into an agreement for the use of an asset that almost covers the asset’s life.
 There are certain criteria to be satisfied for treating the lease as a capital lease.
-It is different from operating lease as in capital lease; lease payments are considered loan repayments, whereas, in the operating lease, the lease payments are considered rental payments.
-As the lessee bears the maintenance cost in the capital lease, the cost of the lessee is increased.
+It is different from an operating lease as in capital lease; lease payments are considered loan repayments, whereas, in the operating lease, the lease payments are considered rental payments.
+As the lessee bears the maintenance cost in the capital lease, the lessee’s cost is increased.

 Recommended Articles

 This is a guide to Capital Lease.
-Here we also discuss the definition and criteria for capital lease along with advantages and disadvantages.
+Here we also discuss the definition and criteria for a capital lease, its advantages, and disadvantages.
 You may also have a look at the following articles to learn more –